 6.0 Continuing Training, Education, and Exercise

-All members of the EMAT team shall receive no less than 6 hours continuing education or training related to EMAT annually.
+All members of the EMAT team shall receive no less than 6 hours of continuing education or training related to EMAT annually.
 Each EMAT members application and training will be reviewed by the EMAT Qualification Review Board every two years.

 At least one EMAT related exercise shall be conducted by EMAG annually.